 The customer owes you money for the goods until they are paid for.
 The business now has an asset (accounts receivable) for the amount due.

 A sale of inventory is made, the asset of inventory is reduced, and the revenue is taken to the income statement

 The Accounting Equation

-The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities of the business This is true at any time and applies to each transaction.
-For this transaction the Accounting equation is shown in the following table.
+The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus the owners equity in the business This is true at any time and applies to each transaction.
+For this transaction the accounting equation is shown in the following table.

 In this case one asset (accounts receivable) increases representing money owed by the customer, this increase is balanced by the increase in owners equity.
 The credit to the income statement for the sale increases the net income, which increases the retained earnings, and therefore the owners equity in the business.